 The Danish government consists of 8 major political parties and they are aligned in two alliances: The Central Left Party and the Central Right Party.

 If you look at the above posters you will see a letter on each poster: A, B, C, F, I, K, O, V and Ø, which represent each party.
 See below for more info.

 Central Right Party

-Since the Central Left Alliance has more seats, they are the ruling party.
+Since the Social Democrats have more seats, they are the ruling party.
 And the party with the majority of seats, which is the Social Democrats, their leader holds the office of Prime Minister.

 The Danes are very active in politics, and the voting rate is quite high compared to countries like the US and Britain.
 The voting age is 18 and many young people are very active in politics.

 It is not uncommon to find protesters in the streets, peaceful marches and banners being displayed trying to convey their political views or to make changes to the way the government is run.
 The Danes are very vocal in their political beliefs and Danes are expected to be politically active - which they are!